 Digital marketers perform various roles – from creating content and managing SEO, to measuring online traffic and improving performance across multiple online platforms.
 Many of these tasks require some level of expertise and practice.
 So, learn as much as you can from online tutorials and courses.

 Also, certifications help differentiate your profile and improve its credibility in the eyes of recruiters.
 A range of courses – both paid and free – are available in the market today, such as Google AdWords, Facebook Advertising, SEO, Content Marketing, Social Media Management, and so on.
-But, if you want to learn and work on real projects, engage with industry mentors & receive a valuable certificate, check out MICA’s PG Certification in Digital Marketing and Communication specialises in Branding, Social Media, Content Marketing and Analysis.
+But, if you want to learn and work on real projects, engage with industry mentors & receive a valuable certificate, check out MICA’s Advanced Certificate in Digital Marketing and Communication specialises in Branding, Social Media, Content Marketing and Analysis.

 3. Unify Your Brand